Mount Adams (Washington): Surrounding area

 In the area surrounding Mount Adams, many caves have formed around inactive lava vents.
-These caves are usually close to the surface and can be hundreds of feet deep and wide.
+These caves, usually close to the surface, can be hundreds of feet (meters) deep and wide.
 A few of the more well known caves include the Cheese Cave, Ice Cave, and Deadhorse Caves.
 Cheese Cave has the largest bore of the caves near Adams with a diameter of 40–50 ft and a length of over 2000 ft.
 Ice cave, which is made up of several sections created by several sinkholes, has an ice section that is 120 ft long and 20–30 ft in diameter and noted for its ice formations.
 From the same entrance, the tube continues another 500 ft to the west.
 Deadhorse Cave is a massive network of lava tubes.
-It the most complex lava tube in the United States with 14441 ft of passage.
+It is the most complex lava tube in the United States with 14441 ft of passage.
 These caves are all just outside of Trout Lake.
 These and many other caves in the Trout Lake area were at one time part of a huge system that originated at the Indian Heaven volcanic field.
 The most obscure caves around Adams are the Windholes on the southeast side near Island Cabin Campground.